agentzh/code2ebook/README.md

                           like * and [] are supported.
 And multiple occurances of this option are allowed.

+    --include-only PATTERN
+                          Specify the files to be processed and all other files are excluded.
+This option takes higher priority than "--include PATTERN".

     -l
     --line-numbers        Display source code line numbers in the HTML output.